topofocus/active-orient/rails.md

 # Active Orient and Rails

-There are only a few steps nessesary, to use Orientdb via ActiveOrient in Rails.
+The usage of Orientdb via ActiveOrient in Rails requires just a few steps.
 Based on a Rails 5 installation

 ```ruby